Will the increased efficiency of triple pane windows pay off? There’s no doubt that they will help, but are they worth the cost? Let’s take a look.

 What Better Efficiency Means in Dollars and Cents

-As energy efficiency is the wave of the future, triple pane windows are expected to become the norm for creating a comfortable home.
+As energy efficiency is the wave of the future, windows with triple panes are expected to become the norm for creating a comfortable home.
 As a homeowner, there are several things you need to weigh when you replace windows.

-Triple pane windows are more costly to install; however, when you sell your home, you can expect to recoup up to 78% of your costs.
-While some companies overprice them and charge 40% more, you should realistically expect to pay at least 10%- 15% more than double pane windows.
+- Triple pane insulated windows are more costly to install; however, you can expect to recoup up to 78% of your costs when you sell your home.
+While some companies might have overpriced options and charge 40% more, you should realistically expect to pay at least 10%- 15% more than double pane windows.

-With the increased efficiency of tripe pane windows, the Department of Energy says you can expect to see about 7% to 15% decrease in energy costs in very cold areas, and less in warmer climates.
+- With the increased efficiency, the Department of Energy says you can expect to see about a 7% to 15% or between $71 and $501 decrease in energy bills, depending on your geographic location.

 Rebates Can Offset Costs

-You may get some help paying for triple pane windows.
+You may get some help paying for triple-pane windows for your home.
 To offset part of the cost of insulated windows, utility companies in most states offer increasing rebates the more efficient your windows are.
-Rebates vary by state, but in Utah, both the glass and the electric company offer rebates if your windows meet specific criteria.
+Rebates vary by state, but in Utah, many of the glass and the electric companies offer rebates if your windows meet specific criteria.
 In general, the lower the U-factor of the window, the higher the credit.
-With a lower U-factor than double pane windows, triple pane windows usually qualify for a larger rebate.
+A triple pane window option will usually qualify for a larger rebate with a lower U-factor than double pane windows.